funjobie/FactorioStuff/CookingWithBeaconsLib/data-api-public.md

 # API description of the CookingWithBeaconsLib, version 0.1.2

-This is the description of the public API in the data state; these functions are permitted to be called from other mods.
+This is the description of the public API in the data stage; these functions are permitted to be called from other mods.
 In general you must perform actions both in the data and also control phase for it to work.

 **void cookingwithbeaconslib.public.enable_feature_human_powered()**